vuestorefront/storefront-ui/apps/docs/components/blocks/Gallery.md

 # Gallery

 ::: warning This is an experimental block
-The API of this block might change based on user feedback.
+This block has been built on top of experimental base component.
+The API and structure of it might change based on user feedback.
 :::

 The Gallery presents a visually appealing and user-friendly collection of images that can be conveniently viewed and navigated.
 Within the example block, navigation options include "previous/next" arrows and photo thumbnails, providing users with multiple ways to interact with the gallery.
 These navigation features can be activated through both clicks and hover actions.